Strategies for a Successful Career Change After 35

 Deep Expertise

 Specialists with 10+ years in a specific domain are in high demand regardless of age.
-The more clearly defined your expertise - whether in engineering, legal, finance, or marketing - the higher your success rate.
+The more clearly defined your expertise - whether in engineering, legal, finance, or marketing - the higher your success rate in mid-career transitions.
+Conduct an inventory of your qualifications and achievements, and prepare to articulate them in a way that third parties can understand.

 Organizational Influence

-Cross-departmental coordination, executive-level proposals, negotiations with external partners - the ability to move things forward within an organization is a mid-career strength that younger candidates simply can't replicate.
+Cross-departmental coordination, executive-level proposals, negotiations with external partners - the ability to move things forward within an organization is a mid-career strength that younger candidates simply cannot replicate.
+This strength is hard to convey on a resume, but it is the point where the biggest difference emerges in interview storytelling.

 Pitfalls of Mid-Career Job Changes